 The Cholesterol Myth

 There are many common & accepted understandings within modern culture that have no true scientific basis, but have just merely been accepted as fact.
 One of the major issues has to do with the pathogenesis of various common diseases including heart disease and cancer.
+This article will go into the cholesterol myth and how exactly it came to be.

 Cholesterol has been vilified as the major cause of heart disease.
 The claim that it clogs our arteries is known world-wide, despite no scientific evidence to validate the idea.
 As a society, we need to retrain our doctors and clinicians to look at this “cholesterol theory” with a skeptical eye.